How to reduce your energy costs

-In this guide you’ll find tips on a range of ways to help reduce your energy consumption while being at home full time.
+In this guide you’ll find tips on a range of ways to help reduce your energy consumption while being at home.

 Compare gas and electricity tariffs

 The best way to cut back on your energy bills is to compare energy prices to make sure you’re on the best deal.
 By comparing energy prices, you can see if your current supplier is being competitive or not.
 Or is it time to switch to someone else?

 By switching energy providers, you could save money at a time when saving the pennies matters.
 It's one way to help your bank balance gain some breathing room.

 Before you reach for that thermostat or flick the boiler on, try wearing another layer.
 Grab a jumper, scarf or cardigan and see if that warms you up.
 At least until the heating is due to come on.